behzad17/podcast-experts-backend/README.md

 - As a user, I want to reply to comments so that I can participate in conversations.
 - As a user, I want to edit or delete my own comments so that I can correct mistakes.
 - As a user, I want to send messages to other users or experts so that I can communicate privately.
-- As a user, I want to bookmark podcasts and experts so that I can easily return to them.

 ---